ValerioS05/pj2Quizzer/README.md

       - [Credits](#credits)

 ## Skeleton
-- In this section I will show what was my idea starting the project
+- In this section I will show what was my idea starting the project before development.

 ### Wireframe of landing page.
   - Structure doesn`t change for different screens only sizes are different.
-  - The first thing is the title with a favicon
+  - The first thing is the title with a favicon.
-  - We can see the logo position at the centre of the page
+  - We can see the logo position at the centre of the page.
-    - The landing page doesn't provide a heading because it's a very simple page
+    - The landing page doesn't provide a heading because it's a very simple page.
-  - Next we have a label and relative input field used to get the user name
+  - Next we have a label and relative input field used to get the user name.
-  - At the end of the frame , a simple copyright footer
+  - At the end of the frame , a simple copyright footer.

 | Screenshot | Note | Final Result|
 |---|---|---|